Undergraduate Financial Aid

 The financial aid process begins by filling out the Free Application for Federal Student Aid (FAFSA).
 If you wish to apply for financial aid, including loans and work study, you must complete the FAFSA.
 If you're only interested in merit aid, you are not required to complete the FAFSA.
 Please email the Office of Financial Aid and advise them you will not be completing the FAFSA form.

 You should gather federal income tax returns and W2 forms for yourself and your parent(s).
-If you or your parent has not yet filed your federal income tax return, then you can estimate income information and subsequently update the FAFSA when your tax returns are complete.
+If you or your parents have not yet filed your federal income tax return, then you can estimate your income information and subsequently update the FAFSA when your tax returns are complete.

 Complete the FAFSA online at www.fafsa.gov.
 The data entered on the FAFSA will be used to calculate an Expected Family Contribution (EFC).
 The EFC is used by the Financial Aid Office to determine eligibility for federal, state, and institutional aid.

 You may select up to 10 schools to receive the results of your FAFSA.
 If you're interested in financial aid from Rosemont College, enter our school code (003360).

 Both you and your parent need to sign the FAFSA.
-You can sign electronically with the PIN issued by the U.S. Department of Education while completing your FAFSA.
+You can sign electronically with your FSA ID (federal student aid id) issued U.S. Department of Education while completing your FAFSA.
 Please note that the student and parent need to have separate email addresses.
 Alternately, you can print a signature page which both you and your parent will need to sign and return by mail to the FAFSA processor but this generally causes extreme delays.